CMMC for Engineering Firms

 The U.S. DoD requires Defense Industrial Base companies to provide “reasonable security” for Covered Defense Information, including CUI via DFARS 252.204-7012.
-Many small-medium size companies are slow to implement due to a lack of resources and technical expertise.
+And many small-medium size engineering companies are slow to implement due to a lack of resources and technical expertise.

 November 30, 2020

-Compliance enforcement strengthens through interim rules (DFARS 252.204 -7019 & -7020) requirements to submit NIST 800-171 self-assessment results into the DoD’s Supplier Performance Risk System (SPRS).
-The SPRS enables DoD contract officials to consider a company’s self-assessment score (or failure to report it) in their contract award process.
+Compliance enforcement strengthens.
+Interim rules (DFARS 252.204 -7019 & -7020) requires a submission of NIST 800-171 self-assessment results into the DoD’s Supplier Performance Risk System (SPRS).
+And the SPRS enables DoD contract officials to consider a company’s self-assessment score (or failure to report it) in their contract award process.

-Prime contractors seek confirmation from their subs about their compliance progress and status of their SPRS submission due to compliance flow down requirements.
+Prime contractors seek confirmation from their engineering firm subs about their compliance progress and status of their SPRS submission due to compliance flow down requirements.

-DFARS 252.204-7021 ushers in CMMC (Cybersecurity Maturity Model Certification) that requires independent certification by an authorized C3PAO company.
+DFARS 252.204-7021 ushers in CMMC (Cybersecurity Maturity Model Certification).
+And CMMC requires independent certification by an authorized C3PAO company.

 November 04, 2021

-The DoD releases CMMC 2.0 with the stated intention to simplify the CMMC standard while still safeguarding sensitive information.
+The DoD releases CMMC 2.0 to simplify the CMMC standard while still safeguarding sensitive information.
 The previous 5 CMMC maturity levels are reduced to 3 and the number of controls is reduced to align with NIST 800-171.